goldironhack/2017-Purdue-IronHack-Tutorials/README.md

 #2017 Purdue Ironhack Tutorials

 Welcome to BlackIronhack!
 This pages aims to introduce you to various technologies that will be required as part of this programming challenge.
+There are three tutorial sessions.

+## Session 1

+HTML, CSS and Github are introduced in session 1.
+[Here](https://www.dropbox.com/s/axfbx658qfxznf6/HTML%20CSS%20%26%20Github%20Tutorial.pptx?dl=0) is the slide for training session 1 and sample code is also available [there](session1/html&css).

 ### HTML